Stevens-Mark/Spotify-app/README.md

 - [x] Quick play start/pause control banner on page scroll
 - [x] Equaliser graphic animation when track playing
 - [x] Infinite scrolling of media data
+- [x] Add/Remove a track to/from the "Liked Songs" list
 - [x] Use of hooks and custom hooks
 - [x] Rccent search list currently persisted in local storage for ease of demo
 - [x] Responsive layout